 All Planning Application Committee meetings are open to the public.
 Copies of committee agendas and reports can be inspected on this website.

-The public, representatives of Town/Parish Councils and other groups and societies are able to speak for two minutes each when a specific application is considered.
-Ward councillors may speak for up to five minutes.
+The public, representatives of Town/Parish Councils and other groups and societies are able to speak for 3 minutes each when a specific application is considered.
+Ward councillors may speak for up to 5 minutes.

 Once a decision has been made, a formal decision notice is issued to the applicant or agent.

-If approved, the decision notice will set out the summary of reasons for approval and the planning policies relating to the development.
+If approved, the decision notice will set out the planning policies relating to the development.
 It will also set out any conditions relating to the approval.

 Conditions may require the submission of further details that require formal approval from us, or stipulate that development must be carried out only in accordance with the specified requirements.
-To be consistent, most conditions are drawn from a standard list and will include a reason for imposing the condition.
+To be consistent, most conditions are drawn from a standard list and will include the reason for imposing the condition.